Adventures in a post-rational world

 “Well, John Smith,” he said, looking back at the buildings in the distance.
 “Why don’t you come in.
 I don’t often get company these days.”

 The kitchen area was spartan and functional with an unfamiliar array of implements on the worktop.
 Quite different to his own tiny kitchen back at the Institute.
 Frank directed him towards a large table with six chairs as he looked around.
 He couldn’t see a food dispenser anywhere.
 A pot sat on a flat shiny square on the worktop with vapor rising lazily into the air.
+It had to be some kind of stove.
 An unfamiliar odor filled the room.

 Frank sat the shotgun on the floor leaning against the kitchen units and began clearing the utensils away.
 The very presence of the weapon rattled him.
 He had never seen one up close, only online.